csc-training/geocomputing/R/contours/README.md

 ## Using foreach with doMPI library for parallel processing
 As above the R code takes care of dividing the work.
 Instead of snow, foreach and doMPI are used.

+## Using future library for parallel processing
+As above the R code takes care of dividing the work.
+Instead of snow, future package is used.
+Future package is likely easiest to use.